Frequently Asked Questions

 All rugs, from family heirlooms to estate sale finds to new purchases, need a protective rug pad.
 Rug pads minimize slippage, increase the life of the rug, make rugs feel thicker and more luxurious, and absorb noise.

 Design is one of many components used to identify oriental rugs.
 We identify rugs by technical analysis that includes the materials used to make the rug, method of construction, dyes, and design.

 Most oriental rugs made after World War II, including those made today, will not appreciate in value.
-In fact, purchasers most likely paid more some rugs in the 1950s, 1960s and 1970s than the rugs are worth today.
+In fact, purchasers most likely paid more for some rugs in the 1950s, 1960s, and 1970s than the rugs are worth today.

 Some older, traditional pre-World War II Persian rugs, such as Ferahan Sarouk, Motashem Kashan, Tabriz, Bijar and Heriz pieces, will always have a market.
 However, beginning in the 1960’s, the quality of Persian rugs has gradually deteriorated.
 Since the fall of the Shah of Iran in 1979 and the embargo on Persian good in 1987, which was lifted in 1999, other countries have improved the quality of their rugs and increased their output.
 It is our opinion that the quality of Persian rugs will return slowly.

 Latex is an adhesive that anchors tufts to the primary backing, adds dimensional stability, and attaches a secondary backing to the rug.
-Latex will commonly break down due to things like gases in the air, floor waxes, traffic and sunlight.
-This deterioration will appear as bubbles, powdery residue, or backing seperation.
+Latex will commonly break down due to things like gases in the air, floor waxes, traffic, and sunlight.
+This deterioration will appear as bubbles, powdery residue, or backing separation.